Big Lots' $707.5M Chapter 11 Converts to Chapter 7 After Gordon Brothers Sale

 Frequently Asked Questions

-When did Big Lots file for chapter 11 bankruptcy?
+When and where did Big Lots file for chapter 11?

-How much DIP financing did Big Lots obtain, and what did it include?
+How much DIP financing did Big Lots obtain, and who provided it?

 What happened to the proposed Nexus Capital sale?

-Who ultimately bought Big Lots’ assets, and what was preserved?
+Who ultimately bought Big Lots, and what was preserved?

 Why did the case convert to chapter 7, and did shareholders recover anything?